Eric-Ye-418/Homepage/content/authors/admin/_index.md

 - Visitors
 ---

-I am a PhD yr1 student at the Department of Physics, The Chinese University of Hong Kong, Hong Kong SAR, P.R.
-China.
+I am a yr1 PhD student at the Department of Physics, The Chinese University of Hong Kong (CUHK).
 My research interests include developing some robust hardwares for quantum sensing. and I'm also pursuing a chance to develop some awesome quantum technologies for future.